skullzarmy/a11y-tester-wordpress-plugin/readme.txt

 4. View Results: The test results will be displayed within the meta box.
 Issues are categorized by impact severity.
 5. Clear Results: Click 'Clear A11y Test' to remove the results.

+= Summary Table =
+Starting from version 1.0.4, a summary table is added to the results for a more comprehensive view of the test outcome.

 == Customization ==

 The plugin comes with a predefined set of CSS styles to make the results readable and organized.
 Starting from version 1.0.3, you can override the default styles by placing a customized `a11y-styles.css` file in the following directory structure: